spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 .. image:: /images/variable_explorer/variable-explorer-copy-paste.gif
    :alt: Variable Explorer showing copying list into array

-Additionally, you can create an object from scratch directly in the Variable Explorer with the :guilabel:`Insert` option, which allows you to type the key (which should be in quotation marks) and the value for the item that you want to insert.
+Additionally, you can create an object from scratch directly in the Variable Explorer with the :guilabel:`Insert` option, which allows you to type the key and the value for the item that you want to insert.
 In addition to adding a new top-level variable, this feature also allows you to create a new key in a dictionary, a new element in a list, and much more.

 .. image:: /images/variable_explorer/variable-explorer-insert.gif
    :alt: Variable Explorer showing insertion of a new variable

-For lists and Numpy arrays, more advanced options are available, including generating plots and histograms of their values appropriate to their type and dimensions.
+For lists and NumPy arrays, more advanced options are available, including generating plots and histograms of their values appropriate to their type and dimensions.

 .. image:: /images/variable_explorer/variable-explorer-histogram-plot.gif
    :alt: Plot window showing a plot, generated via the previous options

-You can even save an array to a ``.npy`` file by simply clicking the appropriate option, which can later be loaded by Spyder or in your code via ``numpy.load()``.
+You can save an array to a ``.npy`` file by clicking the appropriate option, which can later be loaded in the Variable Explorer via :guilabel:`Import data` or in your code via ``numpy.load()``.

 .. image:: /images/variable_explorer/variable-explorer-contextmenu-array.png
    :width: 500